-VMUN 2018 feature twenty unique committees that address a variety of topics that are relevant and contentious in today’s world.
+VMUN 2020 features twenty-one unique committees that address a variety of topics that are relevant and contentious in today’s world.
 Whether delegates seek the thrill of debating in our larger General Assemblies, a more focused Specialized Agency, or a dynamic Crisis Committee, they are bound to find a committee that appeals to their interests.
 Some committees are well-suited for the MUN veteran, and some for the first time participant.
 More information, including topic summaries and committee sizes, can be found on each committee’s page, linked below.

 Position papers are mandatory for delegates in advanced committees.
 Delegates in beginner and intermediate committees are highly recommended to submit position papers and must do so in order to be considered for awards.
 House of Commons delegates will be required to submit Private Member’s Resolutions.
 For more information regarding position paper as well as specific due dates, please consult the background guide of the specific committee.